Tax-filing mistakes are scary for one simple reason: the IRS.

 For example, is it worth it to return to the U.S. for 10 weeks if it’s going to alter your eligibility for the FEIE?

-Hugo Lesser, communications director at Bright!Tax, said he’s heard of expats believing they simply don’t need to file because they’re overseas or they misinterpret the FEIE.
+Hugo Lesser, communications director at Bright!Tax, said he’s heard of expats believing they simply don’t need to file because they’re overseas, or they misinterpret the FEIE.

 “The most common mistake expats make is not knowing that they are still required to file US taxes despite living abroad,” Hugo said.

-“Others have heard of exemptions such as the Foreign Earned Income Exclusion, and believe that this means they don't have to file, whereas in fact they have to file to claim any exemptions that may be beneficial to their circumstances.”
+“Others have heard of exemptions such as the Foreign Earned Income Exclusion, and believe that this means they don’t have to file, whereas, in fact, they have to file to claim any exemptions that may be beneficial to their circumstances.”

-Common Tax Mistake #5: Freelancers Get Too Zealous with Their Deductions
+Tax Mistake #5: Freelancers Overestimate Their Deductions

 Remember how we said that the IRS cares about your income, no matter how small or big it is?
 The same goes for deductions.